So, you’ve secured a position at a Japanese company. Congratulations!

-So no matter what your situation, business Japanese is an incredibly good tool to have for communication.
+So no matter what your situation, business Japanese and basic Japanese formality, in general, are incredibly good tools to have for communication.

 In addition, showing that you’re trying to adapt to the office setting exhibits valiant effort to your native Japanese colleagues—which, as you may well know, is a highly sought-after quality.

 In this post, we’ll go over basic vocabulary that’ll come in handy in a variety of situations in a Japanese office.

 Let’s begin at the beginning.

 This means “good morning,” as of course you’ve learned in basic Japanese.
 However, in a broader context, this greeting is not as confined as you might think.
 Seeing as how it’s literally an honorable form of “You’re early”—the regular polite form would be 早いです (はやいです)—it can be used whenever you meet someone for the first time that day.
 So if Ms. Kobayashi from Accounting says “おはようございます” and it’s sometime in the afternoon, don’t assume that one of you has suddenly lost your mind.

 This one’s really versatile.
 When introducing yourself for the first time, it means “Nice to meet you.”
 When asking someone for a favor, it means “Please help me out.”
 The possibilities are virtually endless.